burakgguler/messaging-system/README.md

-# Insider Message Sending System
+# Messaging System

-This project is an automatic message sending system developed as a technical assessment.
+This project is an automatic message sending platform built with Laravel.
-It sends messages stored in the database to an external webhook using a queue-based architecture with rate limiting.
+It sends messages stored in the database to an external webhook using a queue-based architecture with rate limiting and Redis caching.

 ---